ablanco1950/DetectCarDistanceAndRoadLane/README.md

 adaptation and simplification from https://medium.com/@VK_Venkatkumar/video-analytics-counting-speed-distance-estimation-with-graph-visualization-yolov10-da1c24f7f245 which also estimates the speed

-For that you must have an upgraded version of ultralytics and the proper version of lap
+For that you must have an upgraded version of ultralytics and the proper version of lap:

 inside conda in the scripts directory of the user environment